-HP, Apple, or Dell?
-We review the best nine cheap laptops for 2022
+HP, Apple, or Dell: who makes the best affordable laptop?
+We review the best cheap laptops in the UK 2022

 This article contains affiliate links.
 We may earn a small commission on items purchased through this article, but that does not affect our editorial judgement.